 Internal + 0 (hidden in File Manager) + audio + .RCD audio files + DCIM + 100KAIOS + .JPG images & .GP3 videos + screenshots + downloads + Bluetooth (if used) + music + obb (hidden in File Manager) + others + photos + videos + [third-party app subdirectories if any] + [user-defined subdirectories] + .gallery (hidden in File Manager) + previews + downloads + Bluetooth (if used) + tmp + [including wallpapers] SD Card + [user-defined subdirectories]

-The unit comes with built-in applications.
+The unit comes with built-in apps.

-I am excited to test KaiOS 2.5 although it was released in February 2018.
-As of August 2019 (when I tested it), the latest version was KaiOS 2.6, which was released in May 2019.
+I am excited to test KaiOS 2.5 although it was released in 02/2018.
+As of 08/2019 (when I tested it), the latest version was KaiOS 2.6, which was released in 05/2019.

-One thing that I have noticed so far is that the version of KaiStore does not have the same apps advertised in other countries like Google Assistant or other Google apps or services for the feature phone that I bought.
+One thing that I have noticed so far is that the version of KaiStore does not offer the same apps advertised in other countries like Google Assistant or other Google apps or services for the feature phone that I bought.
 According to KaiOS the selection of apps depends on the sole decision and selection of the vendor and/or carrier — in my case, Alcatel A405DL.
 This selection is fairly poor compared to the selection from vendors abroad, for example, JioPhone (India).

-Audio is recorded in either at 8 KHz or 44 KHz sample rate .RCD.
-The naming convention is basically the timestamp as yyyy-mm-dd_HHmmss (record_20190904_172958.rcd).
+Audio is recorded in either at 8 KHz or 44 KHz (CD quality) sample rate .RCD.
+The naming convention is basically the timestamp with format yyyy-mm-dd_HHmmss (for example, record_20190904_172958.rcd).

 The naming convention of the 320x240 pictures (only portrait, not landscape) is fairly annoying where the prefix IMG_ comes before an incremental integer from 0001 (IMG_0001.jpg) to 9999 (IMG_9999.jpg) — in other words, no timestamp.
-At least, screenshots (camera key and volume down) have a different naming convention that includes the timestamp — yyyy-MM-dd-HH-mm-ss (2019-09-04-17-29-58.png).
+At least, screenshots (camera key and volume down) have a different naming convention that includes the timestamp with format yyyy-MM-dd-HH-mm-ss (for example, 2019-09-04-17-29-58.png).

 Videos are recorded in 320x240 .GPP and saved with the same naming convention as pictures starting with the suffix VID_ instead of IMG_ — in other words, just as annoying.

 Other than my complaint about pictures (not screenshots), I can even read my email on Browser.
-I could not get E-Mail app to work with Gmail maybe because of the account security.
+I could not get the E-Mail app to work with Gmail maybe because of the account security.